nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * The second index (after mt/) represents the index for which meeting time to delete
 * For example, `delete 2 mt/1` would delete the meeting time at index 1 for the group at index 2

-### On Any Page:

-#### Delete module by module code
-Format: `delete o/module m/[MODULECODE]`
-* Deletes the module with the specified `MODULECODE`.
-* The module must already exist in the system.
-* For example, `delete o/module m/CS2103` removes the module with module code CS2103

-### Delete group by module code and group name
-Format: `delete o/group m/[MODULECODE] g/[GROUPNAME]`
-* Deletes the group specified by `GROUPNAME`, within the module specified by `MODULECODE`.
-* Both the module and the subgroup must already exist in the system.
-* For example, `delete o/group m/CS2107 g/T04` removes the T04 subgroup from the CS2107 module.

 ## Clearing all entries : `clear`